ahmet541/SpellChecker-Project/README.md

 # SpellChecker-Project
+It is simple spellChecker that will provide user with some possible words for wrong forms and some little features for user.

 We did this project for cs102
 Our team consist of 5 people.
 2 of us contribute enough.
 One of my friend did the part to find wrong words and their true forms.
 I did almost all of the other parts ( mainly gui parts).